 Earth Week is celebrated on campus each year to offer a variety of activities focused on environmental issues, to recognize the efforts of those who have contributed to environmental awareness and sustainability on campus, and to engage campus constituencies in community “clean up” activities both on campus and in conjunction with local groups.

 The Campus-wide Sustainability Committee

-The efforts which have been described were initiated by the Campus-wide Sustainability Committee, formed in 2009, which includes administrators, faculty, staff and students and the more recently organized and student-led Earth Club.
+The efforts described were initiated by the Campus-wide Sustainability Committee, formed in 2009, which includes administrators, faculty, staff, and students and the more recently organized and student-led Earth Club.
 As the initiatives of these two groups have progressed, it became clear that Sustainability should be incorporated into the University’s Strategic Plan.
-An application was submitted to the University’s Executive Team for a grant to engage a consultant in order to assist in the development of such a plan.
+An application was submitted to the University’s Executive Team for a grant to engage a consultant to assist in developing such a plan.

-A Task Force, incorporating members of both groups was formed in the spring of 2013 and the resulting effort produced a five year strategic plan incorporating campus systems (campus planning, waste management, transportation and mobility, environmental health and safety), earth systems (energy and greenhouse gas emissions, water consumption, land use), administrative systems (finance and business operations, purchasing, food service, cleaning and maintenance), education and engagement (research and learning, active involvement, faculty and staff development, broader community collaboration).
-The Sustainability Strategic Plan has been developed to assure that the implementation of specific strategies will lead to outcomes that complement the overall effort while complying with the goals and objectives that have been established and set the stage for the definition and implementation of further stages.
+A Task Force, incorporating members of both groups, was formed in the spring of 2013, and the resulting effort produced a five-year strategic plan incorporating campus systems (campus planning, waste management, transportation and mobility, environmental health and safety), earth systems (energy and greenhouse gas emissions, water consumption, land use), administrative systems (finance and business operations, purchasing, food service, cleaning, and maintenance), education and engagement (research and learning, active involvement, faculty and staff development, broader community collaboration).
+The Sustainability Strategic Plan has been developed to ensure that the implementation of specific strategies will lead to outcomes that complement the overall effort while complying with the goals and objectives that have been established and setting the stage for the definition and implementation of further stages.